Manchester Metropolitan is a member of the Doctoral Training Alliance and several RCUK scholarship funding partnerships:

 The February 2017 call for Pathway applications is now closed - information on the next call will be posted when available.

+Manchester Met is proud to be a member of the Doctoral Training Alliance (DTA).
 To strengthen the UK's research and innovation ecosystem, the Doctoral Training Alliance (DTA) model has been created in response to industry needs.
-The training will produce independent, highly-employable researchers with expertise and skills in strategically important research areas.
+The training produces independent, highly-employable researchers with expertise and skills in strategically important research areas.
 The DTA is the largest multi-partner and only nationwide doctoral training initiative of its kind.

-Doctoral Programmes in the areas of Applied Biosciences for Health and Energy are on offer.
+Participation in Doctoral Programmes in the areas of Applied Biosciences for Health, Energy and Social Policy are on offer.

 The DTA offers PhD students a fully-funded postgraduate programme, an expert support network and improved employment opportunities.
 This will include access to a broader professional online community where they can benefit from the extensive reach of the Doctoral Training Alliance.
 Find out more information here.